-This Was the Average Age of Marriage In 2020
+This is the Average Age of Marriage in the U.S.

 "Life is not so traditional anymore," adds Kathleen Entwistle, Private Wealth Advisor and Managing Director of Sports and Entertainment at Morgan Stanley.
-"Many couples are both working, therefore they are getting married later."
+"Many couples are both working, therefore they are getting married for the first time later."

 Not-so-surprising is that the average age of couples varies according to region.
-Among 2020 couples, the data indicates the average age of marriage skews slightly higher out West (brides, age 31, and grooms, age 33) while couples in the South will wed, on average, at age 31.
+Among 2022 couples, the average age of marriage was highest in the Northeast (32), Mid-Atlantic (32) and Midwest (32) and lowest in the South/Southeast at 30.
 Regionality certainly has its impact on a variety of factors related to wedding planning, including the average cost of a wedding, the average number of guests and, of course, the average age of marriage.

 "Even micro-regional influence counts," says Dr. Friedrich, who also attributes education level and socioeconomics as top factors that play into the overall formula of marriage age.
 "And if you work with clients who are religious, there might be the possibility of lower averages in the age of marriage."
 See how it breaks down per region below.

-According to our 2019 Real Weddings Study data, couples based in certain states across the U.S. will skew based on locale, depending on towns and proximity to close friend groups.
+According to our 2022 Real Weddings Study data, couples based in certain states across the U.S. will skew based on locale, depending on towns and proximity to close friend groups.
 "There's research on this that people are very influenced by their peers," says Dr. Friedrich.
 "There's a very real peer effect where people see their friends and inner circle getting married and that can cause more pressure.
 People's influence on each other and their social circles can be very strong."
-See the state-by-state breakdown below.

 D.C.
 (Metro DC, Maryland, Northern Virginia), 33

 New Mexico 30